leapmotion/os-controls/src/components/library/README.md

 - Make RenderBuffer an Internal class, because it's apparently an implementation detail of FrameBufferObject.
   Also, the name should change to FramebufferObject (or maybe just Framebuffer).
 See https://www.opengl.org/wiki/Framebuffer_Object
+- Camera was integrated into codebase.
 - Rename classes that have the GL prefix to not have the GL prefix, because they're in a namespace.
+- Take out the temporary "using namespace Leap::GL" statements everywhere.
+For now, all non-LeapGL code that includes LeapGL code now has "using namespace Leap::GL" so that no code had to change.

 ###### Still To Do